-If the competition uses alliances, assign alliances to your students
+If the competition uses teams, assign teams to your students

-The teacher should assign alliances to the students, to identify which teams will work together in the competition.
-Post the alliances in your classroom in a clearly visible space, so that students can quickly and easily see who they are working with.
+The teacher should assign teams to the students, to identify which groups will work together in the competition.
+Post the teams in your classroom in a clearly visible space, so that students can quickly and easily see who they are working with.

 Create a match schedule